mmahsereci/mmahsereci.github.io/_posts/2021-10-31-distribution-shifts.md

 - *The type of shift should matter:* It is often not clear or easily interpretable how a trained machine learning model reacts to dataset shift.
 Hence, if we want to use models in the real world, we should care.
-Possibly increasingly in benchmarks, where shifts are often ad-hoc and definitions are not provided or incorporated in the analysis.
+For example artificial shifts in benchmark datasets are often ad-hoc and definitions are not provided or incorporated in the analysis.
 Sometimes there are even discrepancies between shifts used in toy-examples that are meant to build intuition and so-called real world applications which makes interpretation of experimental results even harder.